 Different strokes for different folks.

-A Medicare Supplemental Insurance Plan can offer for ease of use because there are no network limitations other than verifying the doctor/facility are participating in Medicare, and you can use it in any of the 50 states without checking in with the plan.
-But all plans do have a monthly premium starting as low as $49/month and going up from there to about $250 or more.
+A Medicare Supplemental Insurance Plan can offer ease of use because there are no network limitations other than verifying the doctor/facility are participating in Medicare, and you can use it in any of the 50 states without checking in with the plan.
+But all plans do have a monthly premium starting as low as $46/month and going up from there to about $250 or more.
 (Costs vary to plan, age, area, health & tobacco status)

 A Medicare Advantage Plan can be great for someone that doesn’t use many medical services as you only pay for the services you receive.
 Many plans can be had for as little as $0 monthly premium.
-However, all plans (with the exception of PFFS plans which are not very popular anymore) have networks, so to get the lowest costs, you will want to use in-network doctors/facilities.
-HMO’s always require you to use in-network providers, except in the case of a life-threatening medical emergency.
+However, almost all plans (with the exception of PFFS plans which are not very popular anymore) have networks, so to get the lowest costs, you will want to use in-network doctors/facilities.
+HMO’s almost always require you to use in-network providers, except in the case of a life-threatening medical emergency.
 Also, many services require prior authorization, and many HMO’s require referrals to see specialty doctors.
-But, they do come with extra benefits you don’t get from Medicare or a Supplement, like fitness club memberships, vision, hearing, etc.
+But, they do come with extras you don’t get from Medicare or a Supplement, like fitness club memberships, vision, hearing, etc.

 The good news is that you can try an Advantage plan for a one-year trial and if you don’t like it, Medicare will allow you to enroll in, or back into, a Medicare Supplement plan anytime during the one-year period – no questions asked.
 But it must be your first time on an Advantage plan, and there may be exceptions to this.